• Skip to primary navigation

 To maintain them, just wipe clean with a damp cloth and dry after each use to avoid rusting.

-At the end of the day, it comes down to personal preference and individual needs.
+It comes down to personal preference and individual needs.

 If you love woodworking and don't mind the extra upkeep, a wood press may be right for you.